 When people get life insurance or other types of insurance coverage, they want to ensure they can have peace of mind that they or their loved ones will be taken care of if anything happens.
-An additional type of insurance policy some people choose to get is called accidental death and dismemberment insurance (AD&D or AD&D Policy).
+Some people choose to get an additional type of insurance policy called accidental death and dismemberment insurance (AD&D or AD&D Policy).
 These types of insurance policies are also available through employers, though they are governed by ERISA.
-The AD&D benefits the policyholder is entitled to will vary greatly, and while submitting an accidental death claim is already stressful enough, when there is a claim denial of insurance benefits it can sometimes feel like too much to bear.
+The AD&D benefits the policyholder is entitled to will vary greatly, and while submitting an accidental death claim is already stressful enough, when there is a claim denial of insurance benefits, it can sometimes feel like too much to bear.

 Accidental death and dismemberment insurance (AD&D) is usually a rider attached to a health insurance or life insurance policy.
 As the name suggests, this rider will cover unintentional death or dismemberment costs that arise for the person who is insured under the AD&D benefits.
 Accidental death benefits are typically paid to surviving family members.
 Dismemberment benefits include compensation for:

-If you or a loved one make an AD&D claim that is denied by the insurance carrier, you may have to file a lawsuit in order to recover the compensation you are entitled to.
+If you or a loved one make an AD&D claim that the insurance carrier denies, you may have to file a lawsuit to recover the compensation you are entitled to.
 The first step to take is to secure an attorney who can review your policy and ensure that you should indeed be covered for the claim.

-Your attorney will examine your case and file a demand letter with the insurance carrier requesting prompt payment for the claim.
+Your attorney will examine your case and file a demand letter requesting prompt payment for the claim with the insurance carrier.
 If the insurance carrier still denies a claim, it may be necessary to file a complaint with the Missouri Department of Insurance.
-The claim will likely then move to mediation where both sides will work to come to a resolution.
+The claim will likely then move to mediation, where both sides will work to come to a resolution.

-However, if a claim is still not settled, it may be necessary to file a bad faith insurance lawsuit against the insurance carrier.
-Your attorney will have a thorough understanding of this process and handle your entire case for you.
+However, if a claim is still not settled, it may be necessary to file a bad-faith insurance lawsuit against the insurance carrier.
+Your attorney will thoroughly understand this process and handle your entire case for you.

 If you or someone you know has made a claim on their AD&D insurance, but that claim has been denied or delayed, seek legal assistance as soon as possible.
-At Townsend Law LLC, our qualified and experienced team thoroughly understands Missouri insurance laws.
+Our qualified and experienced team thoroughly understands Missouri insurance laws at Townsend Law, LLC.